markoburda/rick-and-morty/README.md

 Fixed some styling on Detailed Character page\
 Fixed some scaling issues on smaller screens\
 Fixed web site crashing when typing in the search field while on Detailed Character page\
-Added some more PropTypes\
 Added error message if no matching characters returned\
-Episodes are now being fetched and displayed on Detailed Character page Removed annoying text selection on Pagination
+Episodes are now being fetched and displayed on Detailed Character page\
+Removed annoying text selection on Pagination\
+Removed some more unused code snippets\
+Added all missing PropTypes

 ### 0.0.4